netdata/netdata/docs/tutorials/dimension-templates.md

 This entity will now create alarms for every dimension in the `apps.cpu` chart.
 Given that most `apps.cpu` charts have 10 or more dimensions, using the wildcard ensures you catch every CPU-hogging process.

+To learn more about how to use simple patterns with dimension templates, see our [simple patterns documentation](../../libnetdata/simple_pattern/README.md).

 ## Using `foreach` with alarm templates